-Bitcoin is a new currency that exists entirely in software and is under the control of no central authority.
-Some claim it will destabilize governments and bring the world economy down - others just think it's the future of money.
+Bitcoin is a currency that exists entirely in software and is under the control of no central authority.
+What is really important about Bitcoin, however, are the algorithms that make it all work.
+We explain the way the Block Chain works.

 At the moment the only agencies capable of pulling this trick off are national governments - or this was the case until Bitcoin came along.

 To find out what Bitcoin is and the problem it is intended to solve watch the following video:

 It has to be admitted that some of the ideas in the video are a little dated and things have moved on a little.
 In particular the role of Bitcoin as a micro-payment currency has turned out to be more difficult than expected and we are still some way off being able to process the volume of transactions that would be needed to allow everyone to buy a coffee in any coffee shop.
 As things have turned out Bitcoin is more useful as a "special" way of paying for things not an everyday currency - but with small tweeks in the algorithm this could change.

 Bitcoin is an attempt to set up a distributed monetary system, i.e. one that has no central administration or control and at the moment it seems to be working.

 As of the start of 2016 there are just over 15 million Bitcoins in circulation and the value has rocketed from approximately nothing to around $400 per Bitcoin, making the total Bitcoin economy worth over $6 billion.
 Not bad for software!

 So how does it all work?

 First we take a look at the general principles of operation and then we will look a little deeper in the strange algorithms used to keep Bitcoin secure and fair while allowing for a distributed architecture.